 See this goodness that is coming out of the leave?
 This is what you want to use.

 To better access the inside of the leaf cut the white teeth from one side…

 Then the other…

 Then peel the front of the leaf off to allow you better access to the gel inside.

-See this gel inside of the leaf?
+See the gel inside of the leaf?
 This is the part we want to use.

 Next, we are going to talk about aloe vera uses, but just so you know, you can wrap the leaf in plastic wrap and keep it in the refrigerator for next time.
 When you need it again, unwrap it, peel another piece and use it.
 Don’t throw it away if you didn’t use all of it the first time.